Concurrent Deterministic Skiplist and Other Data Structures: Experiments : Hash Tables

 Since the bits are randomized using $H(k)$, we used power-of-two values for $M$, so that the modulo operation is the last $log(M)$ bits of $H(k)$.
 Let $M$ be the number of slots and $N$ the number of entries in the hash table.
 For all implementations discussed here, $N > M$ the mean load per slot was $\frac{N}{M}$ for the values for $M$ and $N$ used in our tests~\cite{sedgewickanalysis}.
 The hash function distributed values without clustering and all slots were load balanced with approximately $\frac{N}{M}$ entries.

-We did not include $erase$ in this workload because it would reduce the total size of the hash table and skew the cache misses and page faults we intend to capture in our experiments.
-The three implementations are described in detail here.
+We did not include $erase$ in this workload because it would reduce the total size of the hash table and skew the cache misses and page faults we intended to capture in our experiments.
+The hash table implementations are described in detail here.
 The first version has fixed number of slots and binary trees for resolving collisions.
 The total number of slots was kept constant and partitioned equally across the NUMA nodes in use.
 Although this implementation showed scalability with increasing thread counts, its execution time for large workloads was affected by large binary tree traversals per slot.
 The second version used another level of hash tables per slot and binary trees at the second level.
 Let $M_1$ be the number of slots in the hash table and $M_2$, the number of slots in the second level tables.
 This implementation used different subsets of bits from $H(k)$ for the two levels.
 The lower $log(M_1)$ bits were used for computing first level slots and the next $log(M_2)$ bits were used to locate second level slots.
 The two-level implementation had read-write locks per slot at both levels.
-However, exclusive write locks are required at the first level only during expansion of second level tables.
-For operations on second level tables, threads acquired shared read locks at first level for more concurrency.
-The two-level hash table had shorter binary trees and the implementation performed better than the first version at the cost of increased slots and memory allocation for slots.
+During concurrent hash table operations shared read locks are acquired at first level and read-write locks at second level tables.
+The two-level hash tables had shorter binary trees and the implementation performed better than the first version at the cost of increased slots and memory allocation for slots.
 The graph in figure~\ref{fig:oneml} and the observations in table~\ref{tab:tableht1} show the performance of the two concurrent hash table implementations.
 The two-level hash tables performed better than the fixed size hash table for all workloads.
 We used $8192$ slots for both tables for $10m$ and $100m$ workloads.
-The two-level table had either $1$ or $2048$ slots at the second level.
+The two-level tables had either $1$ or $2048$ slots at the second level.
 The number of slots per NUMA node was $\frac{8192}{n}$ for $n$ NUMA nodes in both implementations.